pedropontesgarcia/spotify-mapped/README.md

 The input data files can be obtained from the Spotify website ([here is a useful guide from stats.fm](https://support.stats.fm/docs/import/spotify-import/)).
 Some sample data files are located in the `data` directory.

+## Rationale

+Spotify Wrapped is painfully incomplete, and I could not find a free service online to visualize and aggregate streaming data.
+There are several subscription-based paid services that offer this, but the functionality seemed so simple that I could not justify the cost.
+Therefore, I made Spotify Mapped.